ted-tanner/entries-backend/Readme.md

 ### Do it later

 * Remove OpenSSL (use Rust hmac, ed25519_dalek, sha1, etc instead)
+* Once this PR is done and merged, use it in `Token::decode()` https://github.com/rust-lang/rust/pull/112818
 * Accept SSL connections without reverse proxy, if no customers are really using
-* Once this is done, use it in `Token::decode()` https://github.com/rust-lang/rust/pull/112818
 * Add webauthn-rs and totp_rs
 * Update ed25519-dalek crate
 * Enable serde `"rc"` feature and accept an `Arc<str>` (or perhaps `Rc<str>`) instead of a `String` for inputs (same with `Arc<[u8]>` instead of `Vec<u8>`)